streamlineddesigns/Hyper-ARM-Hypernetwork-Associative-Recall-Memory/README.md

 By training the system one module at a time, it enables Q to "Learn to Think" about K.

 To exploit the nature of this strategy even further, Q's can be stacked via additive residual connections for refined single memory retrieval & multi-hop memory retrieval.
+When this is done, Q's are used for subsequent 1NN centroid lookups.
+V's can be stacked as well.
+Routing is performed as is in contemporary sparse MoE's whereby their routing can change dynamically between layers.

-Additionally, the hypernetworks can be exploited as a sparse mixture of latent experts.
+Additionally, the hypernetworks can be exploited as a sparse mixture of latent experts, as is, without stacking.
 Whereby Z's Top KNN centroid vectors, can be routed to QE & VE.
 Their outputs, aggregated in a final summation, as similarity weighted expert outputs.

 In new environments, an additional H module is inserted with real time data to perform few shot learning.
 In these setups, this new H is known as Short Term Memory, and the prior H is known as Long Term Memory.